 In the first phase of Phonics for our Nursery children we concentrate on developing speaking and listening skills, phonological awareness (identifying sound patterns in spoken words) and oral blending and segmenting skills.
 Their language skills are developed through carefully organised activities and a broad and rich language curriculum with speaking and listening at its centre.

-We then move onto learning rhyming words and the letter sounds that words begin with.
-When the children are ready we move onto the Read, Write Inc. phonics scheme to start teaching the letters and sounds.
+This then progresses to learning the letter sounds that words begin with.
+When the children are ready we move onto teaching the letters and sounds.

-In Reception the children are taught all of their letter sounds and some 'digraphs' (which is where two letters join together to make one sound like 'sh') following the Read, Write, Inc. phonics scheme.
+In Reception the children are taught all of their letter sounds and some 'digraphs' (which is where two letters join together to make one sound like 'sh')..

 In Year One and Year Two, children are then taught a new set of digraphs and trigraphs, which focus on alternative spellings of sounds already introduced.
 Children also learn new sounds and spelling rules set out in the statutory National Curriculum Spelling scheme for Year One and Year Two.